mweagle/Sparta/content/docs/eventsources/cloudwatchevents/index.md

 ## Goal {#goal}

 Assume that we're supposed to write a simple "HelloWorld" CloudWatch event function that has two responsibilities:

-  * Run every *5 minutes* to provide a heartbeat notification to our alerting system via logfiles
+  * Run every *5 minutes* to provide a heartbeat notification to our alerting system via a logfile entry
   * Log *EC2-related* events for later processing

 ## Getting Started {#gettingStarted}